-I am a licensed Marriage and Family Therapist in DC, MD and VA and I work with individuals, families and couples.
+I am a licensed Marriage and Family Therapist in DC, MD, VA and PA and I work with individuals, families and couples.

 I have been working in the mental health field since 2009 in various settings including schools, residential facilities, homes, outpatient community mental health and private group practice.
 I have been a therapist since 2010 and have worked with children and adults of all ages.